HackYourFutureBelgium/sql-database/week3/README.md

 ```

 > [!IMPORTANT]
 > A view is a virtual table defined by a query.
+They can be helpful in various scenarios:
 > - simplifying: putting together data from different tables to be queried more simply,
 > - aggregating: running aggregate functions, like finding the sum, and storing the results,
 > - partitioning: dividing data into logical pieces,